apple/axlearn/docs/05-Goodput-Monitoring.md

   - `https://www.googleapis.com/auth/cloud-platform`

    > **_NOTE:_** Access Scopes are immutable and workloads can only be migrated to new node pools with required access scopes.
 Access scopes on already created clusters cannot be updated.

 ## Monitoring

 **__IMPORTANT__:** Ensure unique readable `run_name`

-Please use a unique workload name, unless you intend to monitor cumulative Goodput/Badput metrics of a previous workload along with your current workload
+Please use a unique workload name, unless you intend to monitor cumulative Goodput/Badput metrics of a previous workload along with your current workload.

 ### How to Monitor Goodput and Badput